oroinc/documentation/user_guide/entity_management.rst

 .. image:: ./img/entity_management/new_entity_communication_collaboration.png

 - Check the activities that you want to enable for the entity.

-  For example, if you check the *Emails* box, it will be possible to create an Email pre-filled with the relevant record details from the page of the entity record.

 - Choose *Yes* in the drop-down and it will be possible to add free text *Notes* to the entity records.